50 Words You Think Are Synonyms but Aren’t

 Just because you’re guilty of wrongdoing does not mean that you’ll be convicted in a court of law, and one who is convicted may or may not be guilty.
 In fact, one who has been convicted may continue to proclaim his or her innocence.
 The word “convicted” refers simply to what a court of law has ruled with regard to one’s wrongdoing.

 When you do something bad, should you feel guilt?
 Or should you feel shame?
 According to this study of psychological terms that people often get wrong, shame is a global negative evaluation of the self in the wake of a behavior,” whereas “guilt is a specific negative evaluation of the behavior, itself.”
 (As in, “I did a bad thing.”)
 Therefore, as Pepperdine University Professor Steven Sultanoff, PhD puts it, with shame, you think, “I did something bad, which makes me a bad person,” but with guilt, you think, “I did something bad, but I’m still a good person.”
 Find out the common grammar “rules” that you can safely ignore without feeling guilty.

 “Amicable” refers to a friendliness or goodwill between people or groups.
 “Amiable” refers to one person’s friendly disposition.
 A group might have an amicable meeting, because the people there are amiable.

 Both of these words involve a prediction of future events.
 However, expecting something to happen is not the same as anticipating it will happen.
 When we expect something, it reflects our state of mind.
 When we anticipate something, we are already preparing for what we expect will happen.
-Find out the surprising words that were added to the dictionary in 2017.
+Next, improve your linguistic smarts with this list of familiar homophones that people constantly mix up.